 Leaders Are Top Contributors of Success

 Leaders are where the learning culture starts.
 They’re the enforcers of the training initiatives and get the culture integrated into the workplace.
-They embody the change they want to see and have a responsibility to demonstrate the beliefs of the company and reinforce behaviors that reflect those values.
+They embody the change they want to see and have a responsibility to demonstrate the beliefs of the company and reinforce behaviours that reflect those values.
 Leaders express and demonstrate an interest in employee growth, and therefore must drive a thirst for continuous learning.

 Changes that need to impact the entire organization are driven by executives and senior leaders.
 Senior leaders provide the authority and credibility necessary for successful change.
 An organization looks to its leaders to be visible proponents of change and to demonstrate why it is necessary.